Pasargad F.C.

 The Pasargad Football Club is a Filipino football and futsal club.
 The team played in the former United Football League which was the highest level of club football in the Philippines.
-It remains competing in the Philippine Futsal League.

 History

 Foundation and early years

 Pasargad F.C. started in 1996 when a group of football enthusiasts decided to form a team.
 Initially, the team consisted mostly of Iranians, a few Africans and some Filipinos that joined to play the game.
 The team eventually consisted of players from the national team and different collegiate teams with its core base of Iranian players.

 Pasargad was named after the capital of former Persian emperor Cyrus the Great (that has been named a UNESCO World Heritage Site).

 The club was originally part of inaugural Filipino Premier League in 2008.
 They finished fourth in the league table, however the league was discontinued after the first season.

 On 16 October 2010, they joined 2010 UFL Cup where they finished third in group A and were eventually eliminated.
 They lost to Loyola in the plate finals (a ranking match for a spot in the UFL Division 1).